MahmoudHegazi/BigTv/README.md

 6.  add new button to series.html to make it down scrol (There is no scroll to last part button in any website I'm going to add one ony my restful API.)

+## !9 Fusion template
+(With button can change the desgin to more than 10 diffrent style like google but better not only change background change the all website layout)

 ## add new series (render text image with ajax from flask webserver)
 <img src="https://github.com/MahmoudHegazi/hello-world/blob/master/myadd2.PNG?raw=true">